fathom-global/.github/.github/pull_request_template.md

 ## Checklist
-- [ ] I have performed a self-review of my code
+- [ ] I have run my code and verifiried that it works as expected
 - [ ] I have requested at least one code review
 - [ ] If functionality has changed, I have added / updated tests
 - [ ] Where/If necessary I have made corresponding changes to documentation